jet/dotnet-templates/equinox-web/README.md

     dotnet new -i Equinox.Templates # just once, to install in the local templates store

+    dotnet new eqxweb -t # use --help to see options regarding storage subsystem configuration etc

+To generate the C# equivalent:

-    dotnet new equinoxweb -t # use --help to see options regarding storage subsystem configuration etc
+    dotnet new eqxwebcs -t # use --help to see options regarding storage subsystem configuration etc

 To run a local instance of the Website on https://localhost:5001 and http://localhost:5000